paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md

 (1) Notwithstanding any other provision of law and subject to subsection (b), the Secretary of Defense may transfer to Federal and State agencies personal property of the Department of Defense, including small arms and ammunition, that the Secretary determines is—

-  (A) suitable for use by the agencies in law enforcement activities, including counter-drug and counter-terrorism activities; and
+  (A) suitable for use by the agencies in law enforcement activities, including counterdrug, counterterrorism, and border security activities; and

   (B) excess to the needs of the Department of Defense.

-(2) The Secretary shall carry out this section in consultation with the Attorney General and the Director of National Drug Control Policy.
+(2) The Secretary shall carry out this section in consultation with the Attorney General, the Director of National Drug Control Policy, and the Secretary of Homeland Security, as appropriate.

 **(b) Conditions for Transfer.—** The Secretary of Defense may transfer personal property under this section only if—